kanokarob/Dragonkind-Evolved/README.md

 - The difficulty of the fight is increased by 1 tier.
 This affects the types of Dragon and Crystals that can appear, the Health of the Dragon, and how many times End Crystals can regenerate.
 - Regardless of the difficulty tier, the dragon will always be called an "Ominous X Dragon"
-- Most Dragons and End Crystals that use periodic abilities will use those abilities more frequently.
+- Most Dragons and End Crystals that use periodic abilities will use those abilities more frequently
-- All Dragon Types will use their post-End Crystal abilities throughout the fight, even if there are still End Crystals.
-These are also used more frequently.
+- The Dragon uses the shared Desperate behavior even if there are remaining End Crystals, and uses them more frequently
 - When defeated, the Dragon will drop the reward amount relative to the increased difficulty tier.
-Additionally, this loot is doubled, including the unique Dragon Item.
-(This can result in getting two of the same item.)
+Additionally, this loot is doubled, including the unique Dragon Item (This can result in getting two of the same item)

 </details>